 Always buy new and the best your budget allows.
 Don't keep appliances beyond their sell-by date.
 You should regularly replace older gas appliances.

-Again there is no legal requirement to do this.
-Unless you have a solid fuel burner in the property.
-But a carbon monoxide alarm provides another layer of defence against gas and provides your tenant with some welcome peace of mind.
+Again, there is no legal requirement to do this unless you have a solid fuel burner in the property.
+But an audible carbon monoxide alarm provides another layer of defence against gas and provides your tenant with some welcome peace of mind.
+Before you set up an alarm, make sure they are marked EN50291 and display the British Standards’

 Landlords, you can find good tenants faster by listing your property with MakeUrMove the original online letting agency.